 I hope you’re able to find a charity that will put your hair to good use. :) Usually I have to bite my tongue when someone says they’ve already donated hair to LOL, I don’t have the heart to tell them the truth… It’s nice to be able to redirect someone to a better charity for once.posted over 5 years ago

 I’m desperate for long hair, mine seems to be that hair that never grows past a certain point – my shoulders sadly.
 I’m trying to grow it right now and just refusing to get it cut, no matter how many times people tell me ‘it helps it grow!’.

 In my opinion, long hair is perfectly fashionable.
 With long hair you can create lots of styles that people with shorter hair can’t do!
 Plus different hairstyles suit different people, I know for a fact that I do NOT suit short hair after a bad experience a few years ago, it just sticks out the side of my head like triangles!

 I think long hair is good as long as it is well cared for, but not every harstyle suits every person.
 I like my hair short; I don’t let it grow past shoulder length, even if my mom keeps saying she likes me better with long hair.
 It is important to like yourself and stop worrying about what other people may think about you.

-BTW it takes more than 1 donation of hair to make a wig (I’m not sure how many)posted almost 2 years ago
+BTW it takes more than 1 donation of hair to make a wig (I’m not sure how many)posted over 5 years ago